nkharel/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+  - React JS is a library that helps construct UIs.
+It helps solves problems of scalability and complexity when developing for large projects that involve constantly changing data, or "state".
+React helps to solve difficulties brought about by frequent DOM manipulation due to this data changing.
 - [ ] What does it mean to _think_ in react?
+  - React expects a specific way of design.
+React looks for functions and/or classes to output or "render" elements, which are eventually added to the DOM after being processed by React.
+Components are made as children/parents in a React component hiarchy, which is determined by the developer based upon their disassembly of a desired UI into reusable sections that have individual purposes.
+The components' shared data is called "state", and this is stored within the constructor of a Class Component that would be a common parent of all child components in the hiarchy which use said "state" data.
 - [ ] Describe state.
+  - State is dynamic data held within a common parent component of all child compenents which use that data.
+Data that will be involved in the interactivity of an app will live here.
+The state will be modified with the setState method within methods contained on the state's component.
+Presentational components will point to these methods from event listeners (onClick, onSubmit, OnChange) on elements that they render.
 - [ ] Describe props.
+  - Props is an object argument used on child components in React to retrieve data that is passed down from parent components.
+This data could be callback functions, or dynamic data from "state".

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?